- The typical presentation of advanced kidney cancer is bloody urine, weight loss and loin ache

 Several types of cancer can develop in the kidney.
-The most common is renal cell cancer (RCC) which develops from the tubules within the cortex.
-The other variety is transitional cell cancer which develops in the pelvis.
+The most common is renal cell cancer (RCC) which develops from the tubules of the cortex.
+The other variety is transitional cell cancer which develops in the lining of the drainage system.
 In childhood, a different type called Wilms’ tumour can occur.
-This article will deal with RCC only.
+This article deals with RCC only.

-Kidney cancer produces no symptoms in its early stages, especially when it is less than 7 cm size (Stage 1).
-As the cancer grows, it can cause bloody urine.
-By then, it is usually > 7 cm (Stage 2).
+Stage 1 cancer is when the tumour is less than 7 cm.
+As the cancer grows inwards, it can cause bloody urine.
+By then, it is usually more than 7 cm (Stage 2).
 In Stage 3, it has grown beyond the kidney to invade its surrounding fat.
 Subsequently, it spreads to the lymph nodes and within the vein draining the kidney.
-Distant spread finally occurs and this is mostly to the lungs and bones (Stage 4) [Fig 1].
+Distant spread finally occurs and this is usually to the lungs and bones (Stage 4) [Fig 1].

-Most of the kidney cancer cases do not have any underlying cause.
+Most of the kidney cancer cases do not have an underlying cause.
+Diet does not play a role.
 Men outnumber women in kidney cancers.
 In a small number of patients, the cancer runs in the family.
-People who have an inherited disorder called Von Hippel Lindau disease are also at a greater risk of developing kidney cancer.
+People who have an inherited disorder called Von Hippel Lindau disease are at greater risk of developing kidney cancer.
 Patients on long term kidney dialysis for chronic renal failure are also at increased risk.

 Urine test may detect presence of red blood cells.
-Kidney ultrasound, which can be done in the clinic, can also detect tumours bigger than 2 cm [Fig 2].
-Increasingly more kidney cancers are picked up incidentally at routine ultrasound scans during health screening.
+Kidney ultrasound can also detect tumours when they reach 2 cm size [Fig 2].

-Such incidental cancers tend to be small and amenable to partial excision, preserving most of the kidney.
-If a tumour is found on ultrasound, the next test required is a CT scan.
+Following ultrasound detection the next test required is a CT scan.
 The CT scan can confirm if the mass is cancerous, as well as look for any spread into the renal vein, lymph nodes and adjacent organs [Fig 3].
-Usually, the CT scan appearance is good enough and there is no need to do a biopsy.
-If the tumour has invaded into the renal vein or main abdominal vein (IVC) is an MRI exam needed.
-A bone scan is done when bone pain is felt, or tumour spread is suspected.
+The CT scan appearance is good enough and there is no need to do a biopsy.
+If the tumour has invaded into the renal vein or main abdominal vein (IVC), an MRI exam needed.
+A bone scan is done when bone pain is felt.
+Finally, a chest xray is done to look for any spread to the lungs.

 Treatment depends on the stage of the disease, patient’s general health and age.
 A high cure rate is only possible when the cancer is of Stage 1 and 2.
 The mainstay treatment is surgery to remove the kidney, adrenal gland and surrounding fat tissue (radical nephrectomy) [Fig 4].

-Interruption of the blood supply to the kidney (renal arterial embolisation) is sometimes considered before an operation to shrink a very large and bleeding tumour prior to surgery.
+Interruption of the blood supply to the kidney (arterial embolisation) is sometimes considered before an operation to shrink large and bleeding tumours prior to surgery.
 This procedure is carried out by the interventional radiologist, who will use pieces of special gelatin sponge or metal coil injected through a catheter to clog the main renal artery.
 Radiotherapy is ineffective for primary kidney cancer and is used more often to treat recurrence after nephrectomy or if there is painful spread to the bones.
+Radiofrequency ablation is also available but best reserved for elderly patients with small tumours as the effectiveness is unpredictable.

 In patients who have advanced, disseminated kidney cancer, the prognosis is poor.
-Various therapies can be employed but all have limited effectiveness.
-Biologic therapy (immune modulation) using Interferon or Interlelukin-2 have a limited response rate of up to 15%.
+Immunotherapy using Interferon or Interlelukin-2 have a limited response rate of up to 15%.
 The therapy is quite expensive and may have side effects like fever, tiredness, weakness and loss of appetite.
-New oral chemotherapy drugs (tyrosine kinase inhibitors) act by reducing the blood supply to the tumour.
+New oral chemotherapy drugs, called tyrosine kinase inhibitors (TKI) act by reducing the blood supply to the tumour.
 However, they are very expensive and need to be given indefinitely.